How Much Can You Do at Tokyo Disney at Night?

 How Much are Evening Passes?

-The cost starts at 4500 yen for a weekday ticket and 6500 for the weekend version compared to a full day at the park which costs 7900.
+The cost starts at 4500 yen for a weekday ticket and 6500 for the weekend version compared to a full day at the park, which costs 7900.
 Children’s prices vary, so check those for the exact ticket and age of your child.

 The evening passes are a little cheaper than the day passes, but not a lot.
-If you’re looking at things from a budgetary perspective, you’d be better spending a little more and having the whole day in the parks than cramming everything into one evening.
+If you’re looking at things from a budgetary perspective, you’d be better off spending a little more and having the whole day in the parks than cramming everything into one evening.

 Should you Visit Disneyland or DisneySea?